lisamarieharrison/JS-odin-mc/README.md

 We need people to create project templates ahead of time!

-Please ask one of the [administrators](https://bitbucket.org/account/user/codesydney/groups/) to add you to the Developers group - don't forget to tell them your bitbucket user name!
+Please ask one of the [administrators](https://bitbucket.org/account/user/codesydney/groups/) to add you to the Developers group - you'll need a [bitbucket](http://bitbucket.org) account first...

 You can then create and push a template or (extra marks!) create a pull request for a template.